phoenixweiss/Bumpster/README.md

 - [awk](https://wikipedia.org/wiki/AWK)

 Before use, make sure to give execute permissions: `chmod +x bumpster.sh`.

+Also, you need to make sure that `git-flow` is installed and initialized using `git flow init`.

 The script `bumpster.sh` pulls the current version tag of the application from the `VERSION` file and bumps it.
 The script asks what needs to be bumped: major, minor, or patch version (by default).